 Why it’s worth it: Seeing Hawaii is one thing, but seeing it from above while piloting a trike is unlike any other experience, including a chopper.
 That’s exactly what you’ll be taking in when you learn to fly at Hang Gliding Hawaii.

 Boasting a perfect safety record after 320 flights per year for 20 years, Hang Gliding Hawaii is ranked in the top 10 worldwide on TripAdvisor among all activities, not just hang gliding.
-If you can’t afford the full 60 minutes, lessons start at $225 for a half-hour and there’s a 45-minute option for $295.
-If you’re looking for addons, picture and video packages are $65 or $95 for both.
+If you can’t afford the full 60 minutes, lessons start at $255 for a half-hour.
+If you’re looking for addons, picture and video packages are $75 or $95 for both.

 Most Expensive Surfing Lessons: Keawe Adventures